 Spanish majors are required to complete Spanish 303, 304, 311, 312, 320, 323, 402 or 403, two additional 400-level literature courses, and two elective units to be chosen from advanced Spanish courses, History 272 or Political Science 225, and Linguistics 320 (these last three taught in English).
 However, no more than two courses taught in English may be applied toward the major.
 It is recommended that students take two 300-level units taught in Spanish before or concurrent with enrolling in a Spanish literature course.
 Note that Spanish 201 and 202 or their equivalent are prerequisites for all advanced courses in Spanish.
 For native speakers of the language, Spanish 304 will be waived as a requirement and will not count toward the major; another upper-level course unit must be substituted for Spanish 304.
 Students who study abroad should select, in consultation with their advisors, appropriate substitutes for these requirements.
 It is highly recommended that all majors planning to teach take Spanish 341 as an elective.
-Spanish 341 will be considered as one of the two possible courses taught in English that may be applied toward the Spanish major.
-Students planning to teach may satisfy their training in methods through Spanish 341.
+Spanish 341 will be considered as one of the two possible courses taught in English that may be applied toward the Spanish 341.